Want to join our team?

 The ideal candidate will possess:

-- MA or PhD in the humanities or social sciences
+- Graduate degree (MA, PhD) in the humanities or social sciences, languages, or journalism

 - Technical skills in editing and commenting on manuscripts using Microsoft Word’s track changes, as well as the ability to use a style sheet